 - If you would like your gravy even thicker, you can whisk in some Wondra flour.

-- This very simple recipe can be adapted for vegetarians, just use Swanson vegetable stock or broth.
+- This perfect gravy without the bird can be adapted for vegetarians, just use Swanson vegetable stock or broth.

 - Use plain flour for a paler gravy.